Star fruit or Carambola is a cultivated fruit tree originating from Southeast Asia, in the humid tropical forests of Malaysia and Indonesia.

 The fruit pulp and juice contains good amounts of Vitamins A, B1 (Thiamine), B2 (Riboflavin), B3 (Niacin) and C (Ascorbic acid).

-Grows naturally in humid subtropical and tropical climates, generally in frost-free areas with annual lows of 14 to 25 °C, annual highs of 23 to 35 °C, annual rainfall of 12000 to 3500 mm and a dry season of 5 months or less.
-However, the most flavoursome fruit tends to come from warm tropical lowland climates with annual rainfall of less than 2000 mm.
+Grows naturally in humid subtropical and tropical climates, generally in frost-free areas with annual lows of 14 to 25 °C, annual highs of 23 to 35 °C, annual rainfall of 1200 to 3500 mm and a dry season of 5 months or less.
+However, the most flavoursome fruit tends to come from warm tropical lowland climates.

 New plants are usually created by grafting selected cultivars onto seedling rootstock, this is the preferred method because seed raised plants do not always come true to type, often resulting in trees with inferior fruit.

 Performs best on free-draining clay and loam soils of a moderately acid to neutral nature, generally with a pH of 5.0 to 7.5 and on sites with partial sun or light shade exposure, especially in warm, low humidity environments.
 It has good tolerance to seasonal flooding.